ros2/rosbag2/rosbag2_performance/rosbag2_performance_benchmarking/README.md

 Note that while you can opt to select compression for benchmarking, the generated data is random so it is likely not representative for this specific case.
 To publish non-random data, you need to modify the ByteProducer.

-## Building

-To build the package in the rosbag2 build process, make sure to turn `BUILD_ROSBAG2_BENCHMARKS` flag on (e.g. `colcon build --cmake-args -DBUILD_ROSBAG2_BENCHMARKS=1`)

-If you already built rosbag2, you can use `packages-select` option to build benchmarks.
-Example: `colcon build --packages-select rosbag2_performance_benchmarking --cmake-args -DBUILD_ROSBAG2_BENCHMARKS=1`.

 ## General knowledge: I/O benchmarking

 #### Background: benchmarking disk writes on your system